Ian Fairweather: Works

 He is one of the few European painters to have drawn extensively from Oceanian art.
 His style has been described as "a paragon of sophisticated clumsiness".
 He often used the cheapest materials such as cardboard or newspaper and poor quality paints, and many of his works were lost or became damaged by the tropical climate in which he lived.

-Fairweather's work was included in the exhibition "Australian Painting Today" at the Tate Gallery, London and in the same year was selected to represent Australia at the São Paulo Art Biennial.
+Fairweather's work was included in the exhibition "Australian Painting Today" at the Tate Gallery, London, and in the same year was selected to represent Australia at the São Paulo Art Biennial.

 He is represented in all state galleries in Australia, the Tate Gallery, London, City Gallery, Leicester, and the Ulster Museum, Belfast.
-Ironically, the only exhibition of his own works he ever saw was a 1964 retrospective at the Queensland Art Gallery.
+The only exhibition of his own works he ever saw was a 1964 retrospective at the Queensland Art Gallery.

-In 1965 Fairweather published "The Drunken Buddha" (University of Qld Press, Brisbane), which he had translated from the Chinese and illustrated with twelve of his paintings.
+In 1965 Fairweather published The Drunken Buddha which he had translated from the Chinese and illustrated with twelve of his paintings.
 It is a novel based on the life of Tao Chi whose eccentric approach to religious teaching was in accordance with an ancient and respected Chinese tradition of how a sage should behave.

-Murray Bail has written the monograph Fairweather (1981; revised edition 2009).
+Australian writer Murray Bail has written the monograph Fairweather (1981; revised edition 2009).

 Ian Fairweather: A Life in Letters by Claire Roberts and John Thompson was published in October 2019 by Text Publishing.

-In April 2019 Fairweather's painting "Barbecue" sold for $1.7 million.
+In April 2019, Fairweather's painting Barbecue sold for $1.7 million.

+QAGOMA (Queensland Art Gallery and Gallery of Modern Art) held the exhibition "Birds of Passage" from 2024 until January 2026, juxtaposing Fairweather with Paul Jacoulet.